-The Board of Directors (the “Board”) and management of Enerflex Ltd. (“Enerflex” or the “Company”) consider good governance to be an important factor in the effective operation of the Company.
+The Board of Directors (the “Board”) and management of Enerflex Ltd. (“Enerflex” or the “Company”) recognize that good governance is critical for the effective operation of the Company.
 The Board is responsible for the supervision of management and the overall stewardship and governance of Enerflex.
-The Board acts in compliance with the articles and by-laws of Enerflex, the Mandate of the Board, the Business Code of Conduct and with a view to the best interests of Enerflex and its shareholders.
-The Board discharges its responsibilities both directly and by the delegation of certain authority to committees of the Board and to senior management of the Company.
+The Board is committed to implementing and maintaining effective practices in corporate governance and regularly monitors regulatory developments and governance best practices to ensure that Enerflex maintains its high governance standards.

 The Board has established three committees with a view to allocating expertise and resources to particular areas and to enhance the quality of discussion at the Board meetings: the Nominating and Corporate Governance Committee (“NCG Committee”), the Human Resources and Compensation Committee (“HRC Committee”), and the Audit Committee.

 The main responsibilities of the NCG Committee are to review and make recommendations as to all matters relating to effective corporate governance.
 The NCG Committee is responsible for assessing the effectiveness of the Board of Directors, its size and composition, its committees, director compensation, the Board’s relationship to management and individual performance and contribution of directors.
 The NCG Committee reviews on an ongoing basis the composition of the Board and analyzes the needs of the Board.
 The NCG Committee is also responsible for Board and committee succession planning, the identification and recruitment of new directors and new director orientation.